Healthy Shepherd’s Pie

 Spread the mashed potatoes over the beef mixture, top with Swiss cheese and sprinkle with additional paprika, if desired.
 Transfer the skillet to the oven and bake until the cheese is melted and the beef and sauce are bubbling along the edges, 15 minutes.

+Freezing: This is a great freezer friendly dish!
 There’s no need to let the dish thaw before baking.
 You can easily bake the pie from frozen by baking at 350 degrees F for 60 to 90 minutes.
 If the pie is thawed, bake for 30 to 40 minutes.

-If you end up with leftovers, store the Shepherd’s pie in an airtight container for 3 to 5 days.
+Leftovers and Reheating: If you end up with leftovers, store the Shepherd’s pie in an airtight container for 3 to 5 days.
 Reheat in the oven in an ovenproof dish at 350 degrees F for 15 to 30 minutes (depending on amount) or in the microwave.

 At Healthy Seasonal Recipes, we specialize in cooking with fresh veggies and creating weeknight meals.
 Sign up HERE to get more produce-forward dinner ideas for FREE!
 If you make this recipe, please come back and leave a star rating and review.
 I would love to hear what you thought!
 Happy Cooking! ~Katie

-PrintHealthy Skillet Shepherd’s Pie
+PrintHealthy Shepherd’s Pie Recipe

 - Total Time: 55 minutes